ibm-messaging/mq-chef/README.md

 Usage
 -----
 1. Add ```depends 'ibm_mq'``` to your cookbook's metadata.rb
+2. Add ```cookbook 'ibm_mq', github: "ibm-messaging/mq-chef", tag: "v0.1.1"``` to your cookbook's `Berkshelf` file
-2. Use the resources shipped in cookbook in a recipe, the same way you'd use core Chef resources (file, template, directory, package, etc).
+3. Use the resources shipped in cookbook in a recipe, the same way you'd use core Chef resources (file, template, directory, package, etc).

 ```ruby